appserver-io/appserver/_posts/2014-12-30-persistence-container-basics.md

 ###### Example

-As described above, a `SFSB` has a state that is bound to a HTTP session that has to be started before accessing it.
-Let's imagine we've a servlet and want to a access a `SFSB` to login a user with credentials found as request parameters and persist the user entity in the `SFSB` to query against in order protect other requests.
+As described above, a `SFSB` has a state that is bound to a HTTP session.
+It is necessary to start the HTTP session once before accessing it.
+Let's imagine we've a servlet and want to a access a `SFSB` used to login a user with credentials found as request parameters.
+After a successfull login, the user entity should be persisted in the `SFSB` in order to protect the following `GET` requests.

 ```php
 <?php